Deployment

 Docker + Compose

 Docker Engine 20.10+ or Docker Desktop.
-Docker Compose v2 (included in Docker Desktop and recent Engine installs).
-No Kubernetes needed.
+Docker Compose v2 is included in Docker Desktop and recent Engine installs.
+No Kubernetes or cloud account needed.

 02